iamsurajthakur/sustainable-living-tracker/README.md

 The system automatically calculates your carbon footprint based on predefined values.

-## 🔒 Authentication

-The application uses JWT (JSON Web Tokens) for secure authentication:
-- Access tokens are short-lived (7 days)
-- Refresh tokens enable longer sessions (30 days)
-- Tokens are stored in HTTP-only cookies for security

 ## 📊 Dashboard Features

 - **Overview**: View your total carbon footprint and environmental statistics